Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ![Wizard 01](../../Assets/Screenshots/POS/Management/Stores/StoreWizard/SW01.png "[Store Wizard]")

-1. Enter a store name in the *Store Name* field and add a short description if desired.
+1. Enter a store name in the *Store name* field and add a short description if desired.

 2. Specify a store manager from the list by selecting the corresponding checkbox.